-As you dive into the myriad options for ERP software for manufacturing, you'll find that there are platforms available for nearly every business size.
+As you dive into the myriad options for ERP software for the manufacturing, you'll find that there are platforms available for nearly every business size.

 As such, make sure to verify that the system you choose is large and robust enough to keep up with your current and future business needs.
 Can it help you meet your transactional volume now, as well as down the road as you grow and scale?
 The system you choose should help you grow seamlessly and organically, without the need to invest in additional resources to support your infrastructure.

 As a company, how do you establish and communicate your key performance indicators (KPIs)?
 Does your project management team define success in one way, while your sales and marketing departments look at it differently?

 An ERP system can help you establish one version of numbers that the entire company can reference and work toward as a collective group.
 Moreover, it allows you to share these metrics with every employee across every department, so everyone is on the same page and working toward the same goal.